Why is the original JDK uninstalled during the installation of Enterprise Distributed Application Service (EDAS) Agent?

 -forceoption, by default, only EDAS Agent is reinstalled.
 The

 -javaoption is processed as follows:

-- If the specified JDK version is the same as the version of the original JDK, no operation is performed.
+- If the specified JDK version is the same as the previous JDK version, no action is performed.

-- If the specified JDK version is different from the version of the original JDK, the system uninstalls the original JDK and downloads and installs the specified version.
+- If the specified JDK version is different from the previous JDK version, the system uninstalls the JDK and then installs the corresponding version of JDK.